zqxbit/Seg-Aug/README.md

 # Seg-Aug
-Semantic augmentation for Multimodal 3D Object Detection
+**Semantic augmentation for Multimodal 3D Object Detection**

+> - Preparing for submission to ICRA 2022